PaperMtn/gitlab-watchman/docs/signatures.md

 - To match a partial word, use \*.
 In this example, I want to find bugs with any 500 errors. : `bug error 50*`
 - To use one of symbols above literally, escape the symbol with a preceding \: `argument \-last`

-Using this syntax, you can build rules with queries to find very specific files and information.
+Using this syntax, you can build signatures with queries to find very specific files and information.

 ### Regex pattern
 This pattern is used to filter results that are returned by the search query.